stjude-rust-labs/sprocket.bio/configuration/backends/hpc.md

 # The largest number of CPUs and memory that can be reserved for a single job
 # on this queue.
 #
-# These parameter is optional, and should be set according to site-specific
+# These parameters are optional, and should be set according to site-specific
 # information about the hosts available to dispatch work from the queue.
 They
 # can also be set for the other types of queues, but this example leaves them
 # unconstrained by default.